 Matomo Analytics, while robust in many areas, does face some performance and usability challenges that decision-makers and users should be aware of.

 Another aspect affecting usability is the quality of translations in less commonly used languages.
 For instance, the Finnish language translation is notably subpar, which can lead to confusion and misinterpretation for native speakers.
-This lack of localization quality detracts from the user experience and could potentially lead to errors in data interpretation or report configuration.
+This lack of localisation quality detracts from the user experience and could potentially lead to errors in data interpretation or report configuration.

 Conclusion: for organisations with a focus on privacy and ownership